UniBuc-DITC/kubernetes-config/README.md

 # Kubernetes configuration files

+This repository contains the general configuration files for the University of Bucharest's [Kubernetes](https://kubernetes.io/) cluster.
+We only keep global, cluster-wide config files here; project-specific configs are in their respective repositories.

 According to the Kubernetes [Configuration Best Practices](https://kubernetes.io/docs/concepts/configuration/overview/#general-configuration-tips), config files should be versioned controlled before being deployed.
 This simplifies rolling back config changes and provides greater transparency into the cluster's organisation.

-This repository contains the generic, cluster-wide configuration settings.
-Project-specific config files are in their respective repositories.

 ## Existing setup

 UniBuc runs its Kubernetes cluster using [Microk8s](https://microk8s.io/) on the existing virtual machine-based infrastructure.
+See the [node setup documentation](SETUP.md) for information on how the individual nodes are configured.

 ## Recommended tools